 Ian Sully, managing director of Auma Actuators, reports on digital control technology and why bus systems have recently experienced growing popularity within the UK water sector

-With the ability to substantially decrease field wiring costs, while at the same time improving information feedback, digital systems first entered the UK market in the early 1990s. watch and learn
+With the ability to substantially decrease field wiring costs, while at the same time improving information feedback, digital systems first entered the UK market in

 However, the water industry was cautious.
 It was not until 1995 when one utility broke away from the pack to spearhead a Profibus application that the rest of the industry began to embrace bus technology.